QuantuMobileSoftware/geoap/README.md

 `kubectl apply -f ./k8s/sip-deploy.yaml`

+After this UI will be available on `http://localohs:31080`

 ### Database initiation

 During the first run and after volume erasing you need to populate data with initial and test values The next command will fill database with data:

 `kubectl exec -it deploy/webapplication -- bash -c "python -m manage dbshell < clear.sql&&python -m manage dbshell < ./db.dump"`